webs127/resume/README.md

-- This Resume app is a simple, smooth and friendly application that
+- This Resume app is a simple, smooth and friendly application.

 - The codebase uses the MVVM architectural pattern and it works by organizing code into different folders for easy access or from separating the Ui from logic.